tchan1002/NoLeftovers/README.md

 ## Features

 - **AI-Powered Task Extraction**: Uses OpenAI's API to intelligently extract 3-7 actionable tasks from your journal notes
-- **Master File Management**: Automatically appends tasks to a centralized "No Leftovers" file
+- **Master File Management**: Automatically appends tasks to a centralized "No Leftovers" file or the file of your choice.
 - **Smart Deduplication**: Prevents duplicate tasks from being added to your master file
 - **Wikilink Integration**: Tasks include clickable links back to the source note
 - **Flexible Configuration**: Customizable settings for API key, model, file paths, and more